 We had booked to dine at the Michellin star Onyx Restaurant – and we were so glad we did.
 The food, staff and service were all exceptional.
-I will let the photos do the talking of the 6 course tasting menu and paired wines … sublime.
+I will let the photos do the talking of the 6 course tasting menu and paired wines … sublime and divine.

 We walked back to our hotel feeling wonderful!
 We sat on our balcony and enjoyed the views…

 We decided to start our morning by utilising the Baths in our hotel.
-We were very silly as we ended up buying plastic slip slops for £10 instead of utilising the shoes that were actually in our hotel room!
+We were very silly as we ended up buying plastic slip slops for £10 instead of making us of the flip flops that were actually in our hotel room!
 Budapest is named after the three merged cities of Buda, Obuda, and Pest.
 It is believed that ‘Buda’ comes from the Slavic word voda (meaning water).
 The city is home to over 100 natural geothermal springs, which feed more than 160 bathhouses across the country and is the reason that Budapest was dubbed the City of Baths in 1934.

 After working up an appetite in the Baths we were excited for our food tour which we’d booked via: withlocals.com.
 Adrienne met us at the fantastic Great Market Hall.
 The fusion of Magyar, Turkish, Austrian, Balkan and even French influences have made Hungarian cuisine one of the most interesting and flavourful in central Europe.
 Our first item of the day was traditional Hungarian sausage – delicious!
 The market was incredibly popular and got very busy very quickly.